NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson02_fastqc_interactive.md

 ``` bash
 $ fastqc --help
 ```

+> NOTE:
+> When to use `man`, when to use `--help` or `-h`?
+>
+> Use `man` for built-in Bash commands.
+Use `--help` or `-h` for other tools.
+Sometimes you can run the tool with no arguments and it will print the help.
+Sometimes it might need another command.
+It depends, but `-h` seems to be fairly standard.

 From the help manual, we know that `-o` (or `--outdir`) will create all output files in the specified output directory.